earthly/earthly/docs/ci-integration/remote-buildkit.md

 In EKS, users reported that mounting an EBS volume, instead of a Kubernetes `emptyDir` worked.

 This part of our documentation needs improvement.
 If you have a Kubernetes-based setup, please [let us know](https://earthly.dev/slack) how you have mounted `EARTHLY_TMP_DIR` and whether `WITH DOCKER` worked well for you.

+#### Daemon

+To configure an `earthly/buildkitd` daemon as a remotely available daemon, you will need to start the container yourself.
+See our [configuration docs](../earthly-config/earthly-config.md) for more details on all the options available; but here are the ones you need to know:

 **`BUILDKIT_TCP_TRANSPORT_ENABLED`**